richard-rance/platform-docs/2.-workspaces/d.inviting-your-team.md

 ## Inviting Team Members to your workspace

-1. From your dashboard, click on the **workspace name** on top left of the page.
-2. Next, select **Members** from the dropdown.
-This will take you to member settings.
+1. From workspace home page, select **Members**.
+UPDATE SCREENSHOT.

 ![Add Members](../assets/images/invite.png)

-3. Once you are on the member settings page, click **Invite Members.**
+3. Once you are on the member settings page, select **Invite Members.**

 4. Enter the work **Email Address** of your teammate, select a **Role** and click **Send Invite.**